tensorprob/tensorprob/README.md

 [![Coverage Status](https://img.shields.io/coveralls/tensorprob/tensorprob/master.svg)](https://coveralls.io/github/tensorprob/tensorprob?branch=master)
 [![Documentation](https://img.shields.io/badge/documentation-link-blue.svg)](https://tensorprob.github.io/tensorprob)

-TensorProb is a probabalistic graphical modeling framework based on [TensorFlow](https://github.com/tensorflow/tensorflow).
+TensorProb is a probabalistic programming framework based on [TensorFlow](https://github.com/tensorflow/tensorflow).

+:construction: **TensorProb is currently in development and not ready for production use!
+Expect the API to change.** :construction:

-It's a Python library that allows you to construct complex multi-dimensional probability distributions from basic building blocks and to infer their parameters from data.
+It's a Python library that allows you to define random variables and complex probabilistic relationships between them using basic building blocks.
+If provided with observations of some of the variables, it allows you to infer the values of the other (unobserved) ones.

+TensorProb doesn't assume whether you want to use frequentist or bayesian paradigms to perform the inference and provides tools for doing both.

+The posterior distribution (or likelihood function) are constructed and evaluated using TensorFlow, which means you can make use of multiple CPU cores and GPUs simultaneously.
+This also makes it easy to add new custom probability distributions by using the symbolic operators defined in TensorFlow.

+See the Examples section further down to see how TensorProb can be used.

+## Contributing to TensorProb

+We happily accept contributions to the project!
+Please have a look at [`CONTRIBUTING.md`](CONTRIBUTING.md) for instructions and guidelines.

+## Examples

+The following examples are just a few small demonstrations.
+If you want to see more involved examples with detailed explanations, you can take a look at the Jupyter notebooks in the [`examples/`](examples/) directory.

+### Normal distribution

 This is an example for fitting a normal distribution to data:
 ```python